Travus/Travus_Bot_Base/README.md

 **Credits**
 The *Travus Bot Base* is made by [Travus](https://github.com/Travus).
-[Discord.py](https://github.com/Rapptz/discord.py) is made by [Rapptz](https://github.com/Rapptz) and the other contributors to the project.
+[Discord.py](https://github.com/Rapptz/discord.py) was made by [Rapptz](https://github.com/Rapptz) and the other contributors to the project.

 The *Travus Bot Base* is made under the [MIT License](LICENSE.md), meaning you are welcome to change, redistribute, and use it however you see fit.
 I am not liable for any problems you may encounter by using the bot base.